cchitsiang/awesome-stars/README.md

 ## Python

+- [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - A powerful and modular stable diffusion GUI with a graph/nodes interface.
 - [microsoft/visual-chatgpt](https://github.com/microsoft/visual-chatgpt) - Official repo for the paper: Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models
 - [lawxls/HackerNews-Alerts-Bot](https://github.com/lawxls/HackerNews-Alerts-Bot) - Telegram bot for all kinds of notifications from Hacker News
 - [cruft/cruft](https://github.com/cruft/cruft) - Allows you to maintain all the necessary cruft for packaging and building projects separate from the code you intentionally write.
 Built on-top of, and fully compatible with, CookieCutter.